supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

    | Username | **<inject key="AzureAdUserEmail" enableCopy="true" />** |
    | Password | **<inject key="AzureAdUserPassword" enableCopy="true" />** |

-   >**Note:** If you are already signed in as Alex,kindly sign out and login with the above credentials.
+   >**Note:** If you are already signed in as Alex, kindly sign out and log in with the above credentials.

 3. Select the user profile photo and then select **View account**.
 On the Overview page, select **VIEW SETTINGS AND PRIVACY**.